 A note from the editors

 chlorophyll is a scrappy production entirely funded by its founders and editors.
 While producing our magazine is a labour of love, we believe in writers being paid for their work.
 We aim to pay each contributor a small honorarium.
-If you'd like to donate to the publication, which will go directly to contributors, please get in touch!
+If you'd like to share your appreciation for this work, please donate here!
+It will go directly to paying our contributors.
 We believe literature and writing are for everyone and community is predicated on everyone giving of themselves.
+You can also donate via ko-fi.